iadvize/documentation/Documentation.md

 </pre>

-Finally, you just have to computed new hash from body paylaod and string compare with `X-iAdvize-Signature`.
-For example, this is a PHP implementation:
+You have to compute a new hash using your secret token, and to compare it with `X-iAdvize-Signature` and make sure it matches.
+Here is an example of a PHP implementation:

 <pre class="prettyprint lang-php">
 $secretToken       = 'yourSecretToken';